TheHelias/NewHorozod/README.md

 # Horozod

-a web app that tells your collects your date of birth, tells your zodiac sign and then fetches your horoscope from an api
+a web app that collects your date of birth, tells your zodiac sign and then fetches your horoscope from an api